j0hnVu/cowrielogger/README.md

 ## Features
 - Real-time monitoring of SSH login attempts (success/failure) and executed commands
-- Output all malicious IPs to a log file for analysis
+- Output all malicious IPs and executed commands to log files for analysis

 ## Requirements
 - Python 3.x